biobakery/maaslin/README.md

 output/maaslin in a terminal in the sfle directory`.
 This will produce output in the `sfle/output/maaslin` directory.

-#J. Commandline Options (Modifying Process and Figures)
+#K. Commandline Options (Modifying Process and Figures)

 Although we recommend the use of default options, commandline arguments exist to modify both MaAsLin methodology and figures.
 To see